mattanikiej/STEGO-SCLC/README.md

 tensorboard --logdir logs
 ```

+**Note:** I'm not sure why the original authors had this, but tensorboard is not compatible with the version of tensorflow they require.

 ### Bringing your own data

+**Note:** The image stacks given are `.tiff` files which are not supported by the model.
+I had to convert the stack to `.png` images for the model to work.
+It needs either `.jpg` or `.png`.

 To train STEGO on your own dataset please create a directory in your pytorch data root with the following structure.
 Note, if you do not have labels, omit the `labels` directory from the structure: